 Heat and Buildings Strategy

-Bold action is needed as currently less than 2% of UK homes have any form of low carbon heating and still over 1,600,000 gas boilers are being installed each year in the UK.
+Bold and urgent action is needed as currently less than 2% of UK homes have any form of low carbon heating and still over 1,600,000 gas boilers are being installed each year in the UK.

 The share of renewable heat in the UK is almost the lowest of any country in Europe – because the UK imposes very high taxes on electricity.